kragen/derctuo/markdown/datasheets.md

 ------------------

-* datasheetspdf.com: iframe with PDF datasheet accessible from the "Download Foobar3103 datasheet" link as well as the "Foobar3103 datasheet" links in the left column.
+* datasheetspdf.com: iframe with PDF datasheet accessible from the “Download Foobar3103 datasheet” link as well as the “Foobar3103 datasheet” links in the left column.
 [C3205, for example][0].
-* ndatasheet.com: alternate domain for datasheetspdf.com, saying, "The
+* ndatasheet.com: alternate domain for datasheetspdf.com, saying, “The
-  site has been moved : DatasheetsPDF.com" at the bottom.
+  site has been moved : DatasheetsPDF.com” at the bottom.
 [BP2812, for example][20].
 * chipdip.ru
 * datasheet-pdf.com: iframe with PDF datasheet in third iframe on